OpenSourceEBike/Automatic_Switch_Anti_spark_JBD_BMS/README.md

 * A PinAlarm is created, this will wakeup the ESP32-S2 everytime the ADXL345 INT1 pin changes.
 * The code inside the while True will run continuously until the timeout happens (no motion detected during timeout_minutes_to_disable_JBD_BMS minutes) and wake up the ESP32-S2 from the light sleep mode.
   * There are 2 alarms here that will wake up the ESP32-S2: alarm to detect motion and timeout alarm.
 If the motion alarm wakes up the ESP32-S2, the timeout will be restarted.
 When the timeout alarm happens, the while True loop is stopped with the break.
-* Next code runs because the timeout did happen, so the code switchs off the BMS by turning the switch pin to logic 1 / 3.3 volts.
+* Next code runs because the timeout did happen, so the code switches off the BMS by turning the switch pin to logic 1 / 3.3 volts.
 * Finally, ESP32-S2 enters in deep sleep mode (ultra low power), keeping the switch pin in the state to keep the BMS switched off.
 The motion alarm will be active meaning the ESP32-S2 will then wake up when detection motion, and the firmware will run again starting from the begin.

 Planned: use [ESPNow low power wireless communication](https://docs.circuitpython.org/en/latest/shared-bindings/espnow/index.html) to communicate with the EBike/EScooter board by wireless, that will be able to switch OFF immediatly the JBD BMS.